Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Introduction

-We propose a novel planning algorithm \textit{Adaptive Subgoal Search}, which {adaptively} selects amongst {subgoals with different horizons}.
-Our method benefits both from the efficiency of planning with longer subgoals and from the reliability of the shorter ones. \methodabbrv{} \textit{prioritizes further distances}, retracting to shorter only when stuck.
-To make this optimistic approach successful, we introduce a \textit{verifier network}.
-This function assesses whether the proposed subgoal is valid and reachable.
-It, thus, allows to efficiently discard faulty subgoals, which are common and more costly to detect in longer horizons.
-Importantly, \methodabbrv{} is a data-driven algorithm, and its key components are implemented as learnable deep models.
-In particular, the subgoal generators and the verifier network are based on transformer architecture \cite{vaswani2017attention} and trained on offline data.
+We propose a novel planning algorithm \textit{Adaptive Subgoal Search} (\abbrv), which adaptively chooses from subgoals with different horizons.
+Our method benefits both from the efficiency of planning with longer-term subgoals and from the reliability of shorter-term ones. \methodabbrv{} \textit{prioritizes further distances}, retracting to shorter ranges only when stuck.
+Additionally, we introduce a \textit{verifier network}, which assesses whether the proposed subgoal is valid and reachable.
+The verifier makes it possible to efficiently discard faulty subgoals, which are common and more costly to detect in longer horizons. \methodabbrv{} is a data-driven algorithm whose key components are implemented as learnable deep models.
+In most cases, we use general-purpose transformer architectures to model subgoal generators and the verifier networks.
+We train those models on offline data.

-We test \method{} on three complex reasoning tasks: Sokoban, the Rubik's Cube, and the inequality theorem prover INT \cite{wu2020int}. \methodabbrv{} significantly surpasses hierarchical planning algorithms on Sokoban and the Rubik's Cube and sets new state-of-the-art on INT.
+We show the effectiveness of \abbrv{} in three challenging domains: Sokoban, Rubik's Cube, and the inequality theorem prover INT \citep{wu2020int}. \methodabbrv{} significantly surpasses hierarchical planning algorithms and sets a new state-of-the-art on INT.